2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 		* My friend 2E0EOL says tsMuxer warned him to use AC3.
 	* MP4 seems to mostly use aac audio and avc1 video in my sample set.
 	* MKV is mostly opus audio in my sample set.

+With regards to finding a format for a friends player:

+* MP3 only I would fire out: `ISO 9660+Joilet`
+* Anything else like MP4, MKV I would fire out UDF.
+* If you're really worried about compatibility then just use: `ISO 9660+Joliet+UDF` if that doesn't work its probably not worth debugging further as you will expend 8 discs for each combination of file type and file system type if you wanted a unique combination test.